meribold/dotfiles/README.md

 *   The `root` directory contains files that should be linked to from *outside* `$HOME`.
     Paths reflect where symlinks should be created relative to the filesystem root directory.
-*   The `misc` directory contains configuration files that don't require linking.
+*   The `misc` directory contains files that don't require linking.

 For example, [`home/vim/vimrc`](home/vim/vimrc) would be the target of a link at `~/.vim/vimrc` and